taikedz/git-workshop/workshop-notes/05_guided_course.md

 ## Pull in changes from original repo

-Those who chose the "Confident beginner" route: you may be asked to update your repo with the original repo.
+Those who chose the "Confident user" route: you may be asked to update your repo with the original repo.
 If so, the following is what you need to do on your own branch:

 ```sh
 git pull https://github.com/taikedz/git-workshop master